FHA loans are great for first-time homebuyers because they have lower credit and down payment requirements.

 - More mixed-use condo project will be eligible for FHA insurance.

 - Condominium projects with 10+ units, of which 10% are individual units, can be FHA-insured; projects with less than 10 units may have no more than two FHA-insured units.

 - Approved condo projects will require that at least 50% of the units are occupied.

 Visit the HUD website to read about the new condo approval guidelines.

 By removing these restrictions, we will see a spike in the number of FHA mortgage loans.
 The previous guidelines of every condo project needing to be FHA-approved really limited the number of loan options borrowers have throughout the Country.

 Homeownership will rise for all Americans.
 First-time homebuyers, low-income families, seniors, and minorities will benefit the most.

 Conventional loans often require at least a 640 credit score and a large downpayment, as much as 20% in some cases.
 However, FHA loans, on the other hand, require just a 3.5% credit score and a low 3.5% down payment.
 First-time homebuyers may qualify for assistance.

 How to Get an FHA Loan

-FHA loans have many advantages over conventional mortgages such as lower credit and down payment requirements.
+FHA loans have many advantages over conventional mortgages, such as lower credit and down payment requirements.
 In fact, borrowers with a credit score as low as 500 may be approved with a 10% down payment.
-You also must be able to afford the payments, a debt-to-income ratio below 43% is ideal, but in some cases a higher DTI ratio can be approved.
+You also must be able to afford the payments, a debt-to-income ratio below 43% is ideal, but a higher DTI ratio can be approved in some cases.